rendiffdev/ffprobe-api/README.md

 Content-Type: multipart/form-data
 ```

-Upload a video/audio file for comprehensive analysis.
+Upload a video/audio file for comprehensive analysis using FFprobe.

 **Request:**
 ```bash